DarrenCoppinger/milestone-project-4/README.md

 #### Home
 The Home page includes background image of a cocktail bar which is fixed in position at the center of the page.
 A floating transparent container appears infront of the image which holds a greeting statement.
 There are also two buttons at the bottom of the container which change depending on whether the user is logged in or not.
 If they are not logged on the buttons will direct the user to the "Login" and "About" pages.
 If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.

-#### Drinks
-The drinks page presents the drinks added to the database.
-By default the page is loaded with the all the entries loaded.

-At the top of the page is a arrangement of buttons which have the names of the catagories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
-The "All" button is the default view which displays all catagories.
-Each of the other buttons will limit the entries presented to a single catagory.

-Each entry on the Drinks page is represented as a Bootstrap Card.
-Each card has an image, title, decription and price associated with it.
-Underneath these details is a small form which allows the user to select the number of the item they wish to add to their Cart and then click the "Add" button to execute this.

-Each card has a hoover effect to indicate that if clicked it will provide more information by bringing the user to the drinks individual page.
-THis is also indicated by the truncated presentation of the description text underneath it's image.

-The page is designed to be responsive and will the number of entries in a row will vary depending on the screen width as follows:
-- 992px < width : 4 entries per row
-- 768px < width < 992px : 3 entries per row
-- 576px < width < 768px  : 2 entries per row
-- width < 576px : 1 entry per row

-A superuser/administrator can use the admin panel of the website to add additional entries to the website by populating the following fields in the Products section of the admin panel:
-- Catagory
-- Name
-- Description
-- Price
-- Image (in a 1:1 aspect ratio)

 #### Booking
-The Booking page allwows users with the ability to request a particular type of seat in the bar for a particular time.
+The Booking page allows users to request a particular type of seat in the bar for a particular time.

-The Booking page includes input fields for all the required information to make a reservation, these include:
+The Booking page includes input fields for all the required information to make a reservation.
+These fields are defined in the Reservation model and are as follows:
 - Seat Type
 - Full Name
 - Phone Number